GitVex/TrailblazersWikiAstro/src/content/Locations/Sectors/Albion Sector/Systems/Anaris/The Crater Oasis.md

 The Crater Oasis is a sprawling settlement located within a massive impact crater in the arid Northern Dunelands.
 A rare source of fresh water in the otherwise barren region, the oasis has become a critical hub for survival on Anaris.
 The settlement is dominated by makeshift dwellings, cultivated plots of hardy crops, and religious monuments to the Great Flood.

-The settlement’s bustling market is a chaotic blend of trade and fervent devotion, with blood-stained rituals and water exchanges occurring side by side.
+The settlement’s market is a blend of trade and fervent devotion, with blood-stained rituals and water exchanges occurring side by side.
 The atmosphere is tense, as armed guards patrol the streets and watch for signs of rebellion or outside incursions.

-The Georgian Sects currently control the area, but the oasis remains a focal point of intense conflict, as other factions constantly vie for its resources.
+The Georgian Sects currently control the area, but the oasis remains a point of conflict, as other factions constantly vie for its control.

 ---